lucapette/website/content/writing/my-engineering-management-values.md

 ## No privileges

-In the chapter "evolving teams", I spend a great deal of time talking about how to organize teams.
-Organizational design is such an important and fascinating topic to me, I dedicate a chapter to it.
-But the way you organize functions and roles inside teams plays a central role in culture too.

-The cultural aspect of organizational design starts with privileges and policies.
 In most environments, there is some degree of privilege when it comes to specific topics like deployment rights, access to different environments.
 A common explanation for these privileges is risk mitigation.
 Those in charge want to minimize the mistakes made so they grant privileged access only to a handful of people.

 This approach creates a false sense of security but in fact they are not doing better than any other company out there.
 They have outages and break things like everybody else.

-In reality, these privileges create the worst
-dynamic: it frustrates younger team members because they cannot access some fo the obvious knowledge that would increase their seniority and makes sure only senior people can make mistakes.
+In reality, these privileges create the worst dynamic: it frustrates younger team members because they cannot access some fo the obvious knowledge that would increase their seniority and makes sure only senior people can make mistakes.
 Getting rid of all forms of privilege may sound scary, but there is no need to freak out:

 > Everyone can do everything does not mean everyone will